jotavare/42-resources/README.md

 	<a href="#--">↥ Back To Top</a>
 </p>

-> _DISCLAIMER: Please note that the projects at 42 school are regularly updated, which means that the information bellow may not be up-to-date._
+> _**DISCLAIMER**: Please note that the projects at 42 school are regularly updated, which means that the information bellow may not be up-to-date._

 ### [00] LIBFT
 > _Project Files_